The Deadly Caterpillar of the Pine Processionary Moth

 The Caterpillar of the Pine Processionary Moth

-In the area of Spain where I live there is a pesky little critter that is a real nuisance at this time of year it is the caterpillar of the Pine Processionary Moth.
+In the area of Spain where I live there is a deadly little critter that is a real threat.
+Though it usually does not prove deadly to people, it almost always does prove to be deadly to dogs.
+This deadly little critter is the caterpillar of the Pine Processionary Moth.

 A Caterpillar Nest in a Pine Tree

-The caterpillars forage and eat by night and sleep by day, this way they avoid attack from many of the daytime predators such as the birds and certain types of wasps.
+The caterpillars forage and eat by night and sleep by day.
+In this way they avoid attack from many of the daytime predators such as the birds and certain types of wasps.

 A Close up of the Pine Processionary Caterpillar

-We have a dog and on our normal dog walking route there are many Pine Trees that have these nests in them so at this time of year we go out and try to remove all of the winter nests of these caterpillars that we can find.
+We have a dog and on our normal dog walking route there are many Pine Trees.
+Many of these trees have these nests in them.
+When we see the nests appearing we go out and try to remove as many as we can.

-We have found in previous years that if we do this before the caterpillars begin to process then we can remove the nest and reduce the infestations on our dog walking route to almost zero.
-In addition to this we have found that each year we are finding less and less of these nests in the Pine trees near us.
+If we do this before the caterpillars begin to process then we can greatly reduce the danger to our dog.
+Also as we remove the nest we also reduce the future infestations on our dog walking route to almost zero.
+Because we have been destroying the nest we have found that each year there are fewer new nests.

-Unfortunately at this time of year the nests of these caterpillars are decorating many of the local pine trees and each one of these nests can house up to several hundred of these caterpillars.
+Early Spring the nests of these caterpillars are decorating many of the local pine trees.
+Each one of these nests can house up to several hundred of these caterpillars.

-Below are photographs of some of these nests that I took this morning I have enabled the 'click on image to see full size' feature and if you have the time I think that you will enjoy the photos more if you take the time to do this.
+Here are some photos of nests.
+Click on image to see full size.
+You will enjoy the photos more if you take the time to look at the full sized image.
 I uploaded the photos at full resolution so that you can see the fine details.

 You can see on the outside of the nests that there are some full grown caterpillars already out of their nest.